-WHAT WE DO WHAT WE DON'T DO We maintain a fully independent Compensation and Personnel Development We do not provide for single trigger severance upon a change in control.
-Committee.
-A higher percentage of our executives' compensation is variable rather than fixed.
+WHAT WE DO WHAT WE DON'T DO Remaintain a fully independent Compensation and Personnel Development Committee.
+We do not provide for single trigger severance upon a change in control.
+Whigher percentage of our executives' compensation is variable rather than fixed.
 We do not permit gross-up payments to cover excise taxes.
-We utilize varying performance metrics under our short-term and long-term incentive We do not permit the pledging or hedging of our common stock. plans.
-Our annual incentive program is based on earnings performance and capped for We do not support compensation programs or policies that reward material or excessive risk taking. maximum payouts Our equity awards include extended vesting schedules and performance-based We do not maintain any supplemental executive retirement plans. criteria We have a clawback policy applicable to all senior employees, including all President
+We utilize varying performance metrics under our short-term and long-term incentive pans.
+We do not permit the pledging or hedging of our common stock.
+Our annual incentive program is based on earnings performance and capped for maximum payouts. [] We do not support compensation programs or policies that reward material or excessive risk taking.
+Some equity awards include extended vesting schedules and performance-based criteria.
+We do not maintain any supplemental executive retirement plans.
+We have a recovery policy applicable to all senior employees, including all NEOs, our other other and vice president level personnel, and any other employees

-2022 Say-on-Pay Vote and Stockholder Engagement
+2024 Say-on-Pay Vote and Stockholder Engagement

-At our 2022 Annual Meeting, we held our annual non-binding stockholder advisory vote on executive compensation.
-Approximately 89% of our shares voted (excluding abstentions and broker non-votes) were in favor of the compensation of our named executive officers as disclosed in the proxy statement for the 2022 Annual Meeting.
+At our 2024 Annual Meeting, we held our annual non-binding stockholder advisory vote on executive compensation.
+Approximately 94% of our shares voted (excluding abstentions and broker non-votes) were in favor of the compensation of our named executive officers as disclosed in the proxy statement for the 2024 Annual Meeting.

-We were gratified by the level of stockholder support received in 2022 for our non-binding stockholder advisory vote on executive compensation, and believe it reflected our continued efforts to engage with stockholders on executive compensation matters.
-In 2022, we sought to further improve our pay-for-performance alignment by making 100% of the total equity awards granted to our Chief Executive Officer and other NEOs, performance-based.
+We were gratified by the level of stockholder support received in 2024 for our non-binding stockholder advisory vote on executive compensation, and believe it reflected our continued efforts to engage with stockholders on executive compensation matters.